-It is convenient to characterize the classical dynamics by the Poincaré section using the canonical variables taken at the moment of time when a particle bounces with the disk.
-At that moment we take the phase φ , given by the angle measured from x-axis, and the conjugated dimensionless orbital momentum $\kappa = \sin \theta$, where θ is the angle of momentum \vec{p} counted from the normal to the circle (see Fig. 1).
-Such a pair of conjugated variables represents a standard choice for description of dynamics in billiards (see e.g. [10, 11]).
+It is convenient to describe the classical dynamics on the Poincaré section using the canonical variables at the moment of the bounce with the disk.
+We take the phase φ , given by the angle measured from x axis, and the conjugated dimensionless orbital momentum $\kappa = \sin \theta$, where θ is the angle of momentum \vec{p} counted from the normal to the circle (see Fig. 1).
+Such a pair of conjugated variables represents a standard choice for the description of dynamics in billiards (see, e.g., [10,11]).

-The results for Poincaré sections at Fig. 1 show that almost all phase space, accessible for dynamics at a given energy, is chaotic (see e.g. [20, 21] on properties of dy-
+Figure 1 shows that almost all phase space, accessible at a given energy, is chaotic (see, e.g., [20,21] on properties of dynamical chaos).
+Only very tiny islands of regular motion are found at E=3 (practically not visible on the Poincaré section).
+At the energy E=1.5, the dynamics exists only